tableau/connector-plugin-sdk/docs/tdvt.md

     - Pip (by default comes by with the Python installation) Be sure to enable the "install environmental variables" option.
     - An ODBC or JDBC driver for your database.
     - The Calcs and Staples table loaded in your database.
+If your database does not support Calcs/Staples, you can run against a table of your choosing.
+See the section below on [Testing Novel Tables](#testing-novel-tables) before continuing.
 1. Clone the [TDVT Python module](https://github.com/tableau/connector-plugin-sdk/tree/master/tdvt).
 You can create an archive package and install that, or install from the live directory if you want to modify TDVT.
 Run the following commands from the top level "tdvt" directory.
     - Create an archive package in the dist folder: